jeremykendall/php-domain-parser/README.md

 **WARNING:**

-**You SHOULD never resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**
+**You SHOULD never resolve domain name this way in production, without, at least, a caching mechanism to reduce external resource downloads.**

 **Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, and MAY lead to errors because of new gTLDs being registered